-As 2019 nears its end and we approach the dawn of a new decade, I’m finding myself already putting together a hopeful to-do list for the new year.
+As each year nears its end and we approach the dawn of a new one, we usually find ourselves already putting together a hopeful to-do list for the new year.
 The list includes its usual resolutions — eat healthier, go on more hikes, find a way to make sure my Tupperware cabinet stays organized — but I’m finding that it’s accompanied by a “to be played” list that’s quite a bit longer than previous years.
-Below, you’ll find a roundup of the best upcoming PS4 games coming out in late 2019 and beyond.
+Below, you’ll find a roundup of the best upcoming PS4 games coming out soon.

 20 Top Upcoming PS4 Games

 Without further ado, here’s the best PS4 games coming soon.

 PixelOpus’s upcoming action-adventure game shows the power of art and expression, allowing players to create living paintings that helps restore vitality to their empty and polluted home.
 Taking on the role of an artistic young boy named Ash, you’ll use your magic paintbrush (operated using the DualShock 4’s motion controls) to create freestyle art and puzzle solutions based on the game’s creative color palette mechanics.
 As you continue to paint and explore, you’ll slowly bring life back into the abandoned town of Denska, fending off Ash’s bullies while keeping the town safe from an even greater threat that looms in the shadows.